Owner of Bulgaria's Corpbank says willing to give up stake

-SOFIA Oct 8 The main shareholder of Bulgaria's Corporate Commercial Bank (Corpbank) said on Wednesday he was ready to give up his stake to save the lender, which was forced to shut in June after a run on deposits.
+SOFIA The main shareholder of Bulgaria's Corporate Commercial Bank (Corpbank) 6C9.BB said on Wednesday he was ready to give up his stake to save the lender, which was forced to shut in June after a run on deposits.

 Businessman Tsvetan Vassilev owns 50.6 percent of Corpbank and is trying to rescue the Balkan state's fourth-largest lender, despite being charged with embezzlement.
 He gave himself up to Serbian authorities after an international arrest warrant was issued and is awaiting the outcome of extradition proceedings launched by Bulgaria.